Cobra Benefits: Everything You Need to Know

 - Eighteen-months for employees and dependents.

-- Twenty-nine months for employees deemed disabled during the initial sixty days.
+- Twenty-nine months for employees deemed disabled during the initial 60 days.
 COBRA coverage applies to a disabled employee’s qualified beneficiaries.

-COBRA insurance coverage applies to individuals covered by an employer's existing group healthcare insurance plan.
+COBRA insurance coverage applies to individuals covered by an employer's existing group health care insurance plan.
 COBRA applies to dental, medical, vision, and other specialized insurance plans.
-Employers must notice the healthcare plan administrator within thirty to sixty days after a "qualifying event" is reported.
-An employee and dependents have sixty days to elect COBRA continuation of health coverages under law.
+Employers must notice the health care plan administrator within 30 to 60 days after a "qualifying event" is reported.
+An employee and dependents have 60 days to elect COBRA continuation of health coverages under law.

 Employers failing to notice a qualifying beneficiary COBRA rights and entitlements may face monetary penalties.
 Employers not offering health insurance coverage or are undergoing business default, are not required to offer COBRA continuing health coverage under law.